PUT-JUG/proj-mp/src/Topic 4 - SLAM.md

 ```

 ## Trajectory evaluation:
 To evaluate the output trajectory we will compare it with the DGPS data as a ground truth.
-DGPS data is already processed to the correct format (TUM trajectory format with poses in UTM coordinate system) and placed in the `/ORB_SLAM3/scripts/dgps.txt`.
+DGPS data is already processed to the correct format (TUM trajectory format with poses in UTM coordinate system).
+You can download it from [here](https://chmura.student.put.poznan.pl/s/7axxzw5EXqaM2Oy).
 We will use the evaluation script from the ORB-SLAM3 repository: `avaluate_ate.py`.
 Run the evaluation with:

 ```bash
 cd /ORB_SLAM3/scripts